Program Application fee

 If students are not successful in their application, the full application fee will be refunded.
 If students choose to withdraw from a program, they will receive a full refund up until six weeks prior to the commencement date of the program, after which no refund will be provided.

-Monash University students will be charged either full-fee or Commonwealth supported place (CSP) according to their verified funding status.
+Monash University students will be charged either full-fees or Commonwealth supported place (CSP) fees according to their verified funding status.

 Non-Monash students should contact the Prato Coordinator for further information on tuition fees.
 Contact Arts in Prato

-For programs which are conducted at Prato only, costs for students are: application fee, accommodation (arranged through Monash at a later date), meals, flights and spending money.
+For programs which are conducted at Prato only, costs for students are: application fee, accommodation (arranged through Monash after enrolment), meals, flights and spending money.